JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 ## The Affordable Housing

 The proposed scheme is for a minimum of 2,000 new homes, rising to a possible 4,000 maximum, 35% of which would be affordable (25% social rent, 10% intermediate housing).
-This is in line with Southwark's own local plan, but the Mayor's London Plan requires more affordable housing - 50% - on public and former industrial land.
-This means that Cananda Water should provide 39% affordable housing, by virtue of the Printworks being industrial land and Rotherhithe Police Station being public land.
+This is in line with Southwark's own local plan.

-The London Plan also requires a viability review mechanism to ensure that if the scheme turns out to be more viable (ie profitable) than predicted then extra affordable housing up to the 50% requirement will be provided.
+As well as the local plan the Mayor's London Plan also requires a viability review mechanism to ensure that if the scheme turns out to be more viable (ie profitable) than predicted, then extra affordable housing can be provided, up to a cap of 50%.
+Canada Water has to be reviewed because at least a quarter of the site is either public or industrial land.
+This, according to the Mayor, makes the threshold for Canada Water review 39%, by virtue of the Printworks being industrial land and Rotherhithe Police Station being public land.

-Southwark has compromised with BL on both these points, in breach of housing policy.
-It is not insisting on 39% affordable housing as the starting point for the scheme, it is allowing a 40% cap on any increase above 35%, as well as allowing BL to discount any profit from the commercial elements (office space, retail etc) of  the scheme from any viability review.
+Southwark has compromised with BL on the review mechanism, in breach of housing policy.
+It is allowing a 40% cap on any increase in affordable housing, instead of 50%, as well as allowing BL to discount any profit from the commercial elements (office space, retail etc) of  the scheme from any viability review.

 Southwark justifies this departure from policy requirements on viability grounds.
 It agrees with BL that the scheme can only viably support 11% affordable housing and thus BL is incurring a 'risk' by committing to 35%  _"given the current day viability position."_ This is a familiar line of argument, recently deployed by developers of major Old Kent Rd schemes, where the developer says a scheme is unviable, agrees nonetheless to provide 35% affordable housing, but only if there is no review or conditions are placed on the review.
 The true profitability of the scheme is therefore never established.